Each post is edited and fact-checked by industry experts to ensure that we are providing accurate information for our readers.

 The brand name for a mortgage allowing home buyers to make a down payment of 3 percent on a home.
 Learn more about the Conventional 97.

 What Buyers Should Know: Most lenders, including Fannie Mae and Freddie Mac, offer Conventional 97 mortgages.
+Check your eligibility for a Conventional 97 mortgage.

 A mortgage that conforms to the guidelines of Fannie Mae or Freddie Mac.

 What Buyers Should Know: 82 percent of first-time buyers use conventional loans.
+Check your eligibility for a conventional mortgage.

 A rejection of an initial offer that includes conditional adjustments for accepting an offer.